capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/requirements/features-and-requirements.md

     - Log-out option.
     - Previous questions and results.

-### Account Preferences
-- The preferences page will allow users to:
-  - Change the Facebook or Google account linked to their profile.
-  - Delete their account.
-  - Adjust language settings.

 ### Account Deletion
 - The application will allow secure account deletion, which includes:
   - Re-authentication through OAuth (Facebook or Google) for security.